-In addition to the minimum capital requirements specified in Section CA-1.2 onwards, the BMA may, at its discretion, require investment firm licensees to hold additional capital, should this be necessary (in the BMA's view) to meet additional risks that are not sufficiently addressed in either the Risk Based Capital Requirement or the Initial Capital Requirement.
+In addition to the minimum capital requirements specified in Section CA-1.2 onwards, the CBB may, at its discretion, require investment firm licensees to hold additional capital, should this be necessary (in the CBB's view) to meet additional risks that are not sufficiently addressed in either the Risk Based Capital Requirement or the Initial Capital Requirement.

-CA-1.1.3 The BMA would typically invoke Rule CA-1.1.2 in rare circumstances - for instance, where in its assessment a licensee was running high levels of operational risk because of a particularly weak controls environment.
+The CBB would typically invoke Rule CA-1.1.2 in rare circumstances - for instance, where in its assessment a licensee was running high-levels of operational risk because of a particularly weak controls environment.

-In the event that an investment firm licensee fails to meet any of the requirements specified in this Module, it must, on becoming aware that it has breached these requirements, immediately notify the BMA in writing.
-Unless otherwise directed, the licensee must in addition submit to BMA, within 25 business days of its notification, a plan demonstrating how it will achieve compliance with these requirements
+In the event that an investment firm licensee fails to meet any of the requirements specified in this Module, it must, on becoming aware that it has breached these requirements, immediately notify the CBB in writing.
+Unless otherwise directed, the licensee must in addition submit to the CBB, within 30 calendar days of its notification, a plan demonstrating how it will achieve compliance with these requirements.

-- CA-1.1.5 Should an investment firm licensee fail to comply with the requirements of this Module, the BMA may impose enforcement measures, as described in Module EN. - CA-1.1.6 Investment firms licensed after the initial publication of Volume 4 (Investment Business), in April 2006, must comply with the requirements of this Module at the point of being issued a license.
+- CA-1.1.5 Should an investment firm licensee fail to comply with the requirements of this Module, the CBB may impose enforcement measures, as described in Module EN. - CA-1.1.6 Investment firms licensed after the initial publication of Volume 4 (Investment Business), in April 2006, must comply with the requirements of this Module at the point of being issued a license.
 Investment firms already licensed prior to the initial publication of Volume 4 are required to comply with the requirements of this Module from 1 January 2007 onwards.
-Further details on transition arrangements are given in Module ES (Executive Summary). - CA-1.1.7 In addition to the requirements contained in this Module, investment firm licensees will also be subject to qualitative high-level controls and risk management requirements, in Modules HC (High Level Controls) and RM (Risk Management) (to be issued later in 2006, as part of the second phase release of Volume 4).
+Further details on transition arrangements are given in Module ES (Executive Summary). - CA-1.1.7 In addition to the requirements contained in this Module, investment firm licensees will also be subject to qualitative high-level controls and risk management requirements, in Modules HC (High-level Controls) and RM (Risk Management) (to be issued later in 2007, as part of the second phase release of Volume 4).
 Some of these requirements are relevant to the capital requirements in this Module.

-e man Central Bank of Bahrain Rulebook Volume 4: Rulebook Investment Business
+· · Central Bank of Bahrain Volume 4: Central Bank of Bahrain Rulebook Investment Business